SHARE-BASED COMPENSATION

 Performance Stock Units (PSUs)

-During the year ended December 31, 2025, the Company granted 11,097 long-term performance stock units to certain executives, in addition to 327,306 units granted in 2023 that remain outstanding as of December 31, 2025.
-The vesting of these awards is contingent upon the achievement of a non-market condition milestone, specifically related to our adjusted EBITDA performance.
+We granted 445,136 long-term performance stock units during 2023 to certain executives with a non-market condition milestone factor related to our adjusted EBITDA.
 For these awards, we recognize compensation expense over the vesting term on a straight-line basis based upon the performance target that is probable of being met, subject to adjustment for changes in the expected or actual performance outcome.
-For performance awards, we recorded an expense of $0.3 million and $1.3 million for the years ended December 31, 2025 and 2024, respectively.
+For performance awards, we recorded an expense of $1.3 million and $0.2 million for the years ended December 31, 2024 and 2023, respectively.

 Twelve Months Ended